-Road Safety Audit training and experience in the UK is generally specified either by HD19/15 (DMRB) or by a local highway authority's own requirements.
-HD19/15 is mandatory for the Trunk Road and Motorway network but is used as "good practice" for local highway authorities who do not have their own procedures, and many local highway authorities work to HD19/15 by default.
+Road Safety Audit training and experience in the UK is generally specified either by DMRB GG 119 or by a local highway authority's own requirements.
+GG 119 is mandatory for the Strategic Trunk Road and Motorway network, but is commonly referred to as "good practice" for local highway authorities who do not have their own road safety audit procedures.
+Many local highway authorities work to the DMRB industry standard by default.

-Following the UK Government response to the European Directive on Road Infrastructure Safety Management, Road Safety Auditors working on Trunk Roads and Motorways in the UK have required a formal Certificate of Competency in Road Safety Audit since December 2013.
-Although this is only a requirement for Trunk Roads and Motorways, in practice the certificate of competency is proving popular amongst consultants and local authority Road Safety Auditors as well.
+Following the UK Government's response to the European Directive on Road Infrastructure Safety Management, Road Safety Auditors working on the UK Strategic Road Network are required to have a formal Certificate of Competency in Road Safety Audit.
+In practice the certificate of competency course is proving popular for Road Safety Auditors working on local roads as well.

-In order to become formally qualified you will require the following:
+In order to become formally qualified (in line with Highways England) you will require the following:

-HD 19/15 requires Road Safety Auditors to undertake 10 days formal Road Safety Engineering training.
-You can undertake this with TMS by attending the RoSPA Road Safety Engineering Course (10 day course) or the modular version of the RoSPA Road Safety Engineering Course (Modular).
-Having undertaken either of these courses you will be in a position to undertake collision investigation and prevention work, which will then enable you to become a Road Safety Audit Observer.
-During this time we would strongly recommend that you attend the Introduction to Road Safety Audit course.
+Having undertaken either of the above courses you will be in a position to undertake collision investigation and prevention work.
+This will then enable you to become a Road Safety Audit Observer.
+During this time TMS would strongly recommend that you attend the Introduction to Road Safety Audit course.

 Once you have achieved Road Safety Audit Team Member status and an appropriate level of experience, you are then able to attend the Road Safety Audit Highways England approved Certificate of Competency course.